CamarenaAI/Cloud-Fundamentals/Wings : Core Tech_T5_Extreme Automation Leveraging the Best of Cloud(14734)/Module 1/DevOps.md

 - End-toend (E2E) testing: Performed to excercise the full flow of your application in the same way an end user would
 - Security testing: Performed to look for flaws in your code and runtime to prevent compromises ans leaking of data in production
 - Shift left: Move testing early as possible in the development process, ideally to the dev desktop
+- Text fixture: A set objects used to run a test in a well-known environment
+- System under test (SUT): The application and system on wich you are running your test
+- Cycle time: The time from when an item (feature or bug fix) is worked on until it is delivered into production
+- Lead time: The time taken from when an item (feature or bug fix) is requested until it is delivered into production
+- Mock: Code designed to stand in for a piece of code that contains dependencies to enable unit tests

 #### Testing philosophy